 I have a new post over on the Scientific American Mind Matters website.
 It describes new research which suggests that tune deafness and face blindness - two examples of conditions known as agnosias, both of which can be genetic - are caused not by a failure of the brain to recognise previously seen faces or detect incongruous musical notes, but a failure to communicate these events to frontal brain regions where conscious awareness is triggered.
 In essence, your brain knows something but can't tell you.
 Read more...

+If some guy spilt your beer by accident, would you punch him in the face?
+If he was unapologetic, you might at least consider it – you might in fact feel a pretty strong urge to do it.
+What stops you?
+Or, if you’re the type who acts on those urges, what doesn’t stop you?
+New research has found a mutation in one gene that may contribute to these differences in temperament.
 Self-control is the ability to inhibit an immediate course of action in the pursuit of a longer-term goal or to consciously override a base urge.
 Some people show far more inhibitory control than others.
 This trait is very stable – indeed, inhibitory control in children, which can be assessed using the famous “ marshmallow test ”, is predictive of their score on scales of impulsivity as adults.
 (The marshmallow test must go down as one of the cruellest experiments in psychology – it involves asking four-year olds not to eat a lovely yummy marshmallow for five minutes, after which they will be given another o